PLEAA Projects

 Trail signing and maintenance trailers – shown in the image slider above, were custom designed and built by PLEAA Board Member, Chris Reed.
 They carry all the tools, supplies and equipment needed for trail signing, including chargers for cordless tools!
 [Click here for trailer info]

 IMAGES – Hover on an image to pause the slider.
 Use the arrows or the dots above to navigate.
-RIGHT click any image and select Open image in a new tab for an enlarged copy.
-Close the tab to exit.

 Progress map – [click here] to open a progress map.
-Trails colored green are complete (signed) Current as of: 10 Sep 22.
+Trails colored green are complete (signed) Current as of: 30 Sep 23.
 There are now trails signed in the Devils Playground, Grouse Creek and Raft River mountains areas.
 None of these areas are complete yet but trails ARE signed in each of these areas.

 To ZOOM IN on the map scroll your mouse wheel UP.